“There’s a free piano on Craigslist.com – I can find someone to help move it and have a free instrument!”

 Also, don’t discount a piano because it’s older.
 Some of my customers have 100+ year old instruments which have been well cared for and are in better playing condition than pianos built in the last 20 years.

-Regulation and voicing(shaping) without new parts should cost you between $200-500.
+Regulation and voicing(shaping) without new parts should cost you between $400-500.
 All labor and typically not an ‘in-home’ service.
-The action is removed for 1-2 weeks of working time.
+The action is removed for about a week of working time.

 The keys are easy to visually inspect and make a decision on the cosmetics but it is important they function properly.
 The key height and distance they travel when pressed need to be uniform as well as stable in their pivoting motion.
 If the keys look like this, you’ll probably need work

 Work involving the keys ranges in price from around $400 to over $1,000 depending on what you need.

 Barring stability and structural problems, you now have an instrument to play.
 Unless you find something exceptional, stability and structure repairs are too much of a investment for most searching for a ‘free’ piano (low estimates start @ $2,000 going up to $30,000).

 How can you ensure you get a good deal?
 Hire a technician to inspect your prospect.
 Most of us can’t perform this service for free, but some will credit the inspection fee towards any repairs you’ll need.
 I always recommend setting aside a minimum of $900 for acquiring a used piano to at least get the instrument tuned and functioning.
 If you have some left over, great, but at least you aren’t sitting with a malfunctioning piano.